Community Inclusion Standard

 Although current standards in the UK ensure high levels of environmental integrity, community wellbeing in project areas is not covered in the depth required for a fair and equitable Natural Capital investment project.

-The Nature Finance Certification Alliance (NFCA) therefore sees the addition of a new, community focused standard, that would sit alongside the developed and emerging standards, could fill some of this gap for all project types in Scotland
+The Nature Finance Certification Alliance (NFCA) therefore sees the addition of a new, community focused standard, that would 'plug-in' to habitat specific 'codes', as a key way of achieving alignment across the UK market on this critical topic.

 Getting this right is not only about fairness, but research has also shown how community participation in Natural Capital projects amplifies their potential for success.

-By sitting alongside standards, such as the Woodland Code and Peatland Code, which already demonstrate environmental integrity, it is expected that the standard will be more cost effective.
+By plugging into existing standards, such as the Woodland Code and Peatland Code, which already demonstrate environmental integrity, it is expected that the standard will be more cost effective.

 In the international voluntary carbon market, projects that bring demonstrable benefits to communities are priced at a premium.
 Research conducted by Ecosystem Marketplace found that SDG certifications sold on average at a price 16% higher than those without.
 SDG 1, No poverty, was the most influential, bringing a price on average 29% higher, demonstrating the demand from buyers for social benefits to carbon projects.
 Other co-benefit certifications, such as Verra’s Climate, Community and Biodiversity (CCB), sold at an 18% premium to those without in 2021.
 The buyers engagement process that will be conducted during the course of this project will aim to assess the attractiveness of the community certification product and willingness of buyers to pay extra for such certification, producing a final report on financial viability.